StevenTammen/bibledocs.org/content/discussion/central-baptist-warner-robins/longer-topical-studies/how-to-discern-the-voice-of-god/_index.md

 ### Which of these statements are true? {#drawing-inspiration-from-the-faith-of-others-which-of-these-statements-are-true}

-I.
+I. Comparing ourselves to others is usually harmless.
 II.
+Comparing ourselves to others is recommended in scripture.
 III.
-Comparing ourselves
+Comparing ourselves to others tends to lead to legalism and self-righteousness.

+1. [ ] I. and III. alone.
+1. [ ] II. alone.
+1. [x] III. alone.
+1. [ ] I. and II. alone.
+1. [ ] All of the above.
-1. [ ]
+1. [ ] None of the above.

 ### Which of these statements about historical figures are true? {#drawing-inspiration-from-the-faith-of-others-which-of-these-statements-about-historical-figures-are-true}

+Check all that apply.

-1. [ ] Third-party reports can be difficult to verify.
+1. [x] Third-party reports can be difficult to verify.
+1. [ ] The highest rewarded believers in eternity will likely be the ones who gained signifigant recognition here on earth.
-1. [ ] Popularity or fame does not necessarily mean they did or are doing God's Will.
+1. [x] Popularity or fame does not necessarily mean they did or are doing God's Will.
+1. [x] It is relatively safer to admire people whose spiritual maturity we can observe ourselves, rather than historical figures that don't show up in inspired scripture.

 ### True or False: We should not look at other believers as an unattainable standard, but learn from them and reconize that we are all tools in God's hands. {#drawing-inspiration-from-the-faith-of-others-true-or-false-we-should-not-look-at-other-believers-as-an-unattainable-standard-but-learn-from-them-and-reconize-that-we-are-all-tools-in-god-s-hands}

+1. [x] True
+1. [ ] False

 {{< /quizdown >}}